ontoportal/documentation/_includes/shared_doc/ontology_lifecycle/skos_support_5.md

     </rdf:Description>
     ```

 - **Example term definitions**.
 This section shows the two concepts and a few typical annotations about those concepts.
 The first rdf:Description line of each group names the concept that is being defined in the indented lines that follows.
 The rdf:Type and skos:prefLabel are required annotation content for {{ page.portal }} to work effectively.
 Other items are optional.
-The skos:topConceptOf is not strictly required for {{ page.portal }} SKOS semantic artefacts, but provides useful contextualization if there is more than one topConcept.
+The skos:topConceptOf is not strictly required for {{ page.portal }} SKOS {{page.atoms}}, but provides useful contextualization if there is more than one topConcept.
     ```
     <rdf:Description rdf:about="https://example.org/ontologies/myskosontology/fragmentid001"">
     <rdf:type rdf:resource="http://www.w3.org/2004/02/skos/core#Concept"/>
     <skos:prefLabel xml:lang="en">First concept</skos:prefLabel>
-    <skos:definition xml:lang="en">The very first example provided as part of this semantic artefact.</skos:definition>
+    <skos:definition xml:lang="en">The very first example provided as part of this {{page.atom}}.</skos:definition>
     <skos:topConceptOf rdf:resource="https://example.org/ontologies/myskosontology/"/>
     </rdf:Description>
     <rdf:Description rdf:about="https://example.org/ontologies/myskosontology/fragmentid002"">
     <rdf:type rdf:resource="http://www.w3.org/2004/02/skos/core#Concept"/>
     <skos:prefLabel xml:lang="en">Second concept</skos:prefLabel>
-    <skos:definition xml:lang="en">The very first example provided as part of this semantic artefact.</skos:definition>
+    <skos:definition xml:lang="en">The very first example provided as part of this {{page.atom}}.</skos:definition>
     <skos:topConceptOf rdf:resource="https://example.org/ontologies/myskosontology/"/>
     </rdf:Description>
     ```